The study of any subject must start with something.

 28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.

-This presents a very large epistemological problem.
+This presents an exceptionally large epistemological problem.
 I have already started with something in my apologetic.
 I have started with God.

-Consequently, let’s take a step back.
+Consequently, let us take a step back.
 Move further backward in the ratiocination.

 What do we know about humanity and how do we know it?
 How we answer that question will determine a great deal of the outcome.
 Is man the product of naturalistic processes?
 A divine plan?
 Or some gooble-dee-gook mixture of the two?